dhui808/azure-ai-certifications/ai-900/computer-vision.md

 OCR: for checks and non-document images
 **Document Intelligence** for reading images of documents and forms
 Both Azure AI Vision and Azure AI Document Intelligence include OCR
+Document intelligence involves extracting, analyzing, and understanding information from various types of documents using AI.

 **Azure AI Vision**: pre-trained models for general image tasks (analyze, read text, detect faces)
 **Azure AI Custom Vision**:  create/train a custom model using your own images for image classification and object